-- Our SENDCo has several years' experience of working with children and has previously worked with pupils with a range of needs including, Downs Syndrome, ASD, Mutism and SLD.
-Our school SENDCo is currently working towards completing the national qualification for SEND at postgraduate level. - Most teaching and learning support assistants are trained to deliver a range of interventions on a small group and 1:1 basis e.g. Precision Teaching; Catch Up reading; Numicon; Time to talk; Dealing with Feelings; Teodorescu's Perceptuo- Motor Programme; Stories for Talking; Play scripts; Quick as Qwerty. - The school has a team of staff trained in First Aid (level 2, however, there are paediatric trained first aid trained staff in Early years and Key Stage 1) - Staff are trained bi-annually by the School Nurse Team with regard to asthma, epilepsy, diabetes and anaphylaxis. - The School Nurse Team based at County Hall also provides training to staff regarding specific low incidence medical conditions as needs arise. - As specific needs arise the SENDCo approaches specialists from a range of agencies (e.g. Wakefield MDC Learning Support Service, Occupational Therapy, Wakefield MDC Educational Psychology Service) to seek advice about raising awareness of the specific type of SEN. To enhance knowledge about a specific type of SEN (in order for the class teacher or teaching/learning support assistant working directly with a child with a particular type of SEN to adapt teaching and learning to meet the need appropriately) more specific training may be sought directly through specialist agencies. - General support and advice from SENDCo e.g. with regard to the implementation of specific programmes, creation and monitoring of One Page Profiles, tracking of children with SEND.
+- Our SENDCo has several years' experience of working with children and has previously worked with pupils with a range of needs including, Downs Syndrome, ASD, Mutism and learning difficulties.
+Our school SENDCo completed the National Award in Special Educational Needs and Disabilities in July 2019. - Most teaching and learning support assistants are trained to deliver a range of interventions on a small group and 1:1 basis e.g. Precision Teaching; Catch Up reading; Numicon; Time to talk; Dealing with Feelings; Stories for Talking; Play scripts. - The school has a team of staff trained in First Aid (level 2, however, there are paediatric trained first aid trained staff in Early years and Key Stage 1) - The School Nurse Team based at County Hall also provides training to staff regarding specific low incidence medical conditions as needs arise. - As specific needs arise the SENDCo approaches specialists from a range of agencies (e.g. Wakefield MDC Learning Support Service, Occupational Therapy, Wakefield MDC Educational Psychology Service) to seek advice about raising awareness of the specific type of SEN. To enhance knowledge about a specific type of SEN (in order for the class teacher or teaching/learning support assistant working directly with a child with a particular type of SEN to adapt teaching and learning to meet the need appropriately) more specific training may be sought directly through specialist agencies. - General support and advice from SENDCo e.g. with regard to the implementation of specific programmes, creation and monitoring of One Page Profiles, tracking of children with SEND. - Particular support is given to newly qualified teachers and other new members of staff.
+Should a pupil with a specific low incidence need be admitted to the school, then the SENDCo will pursue relevant training, in the first instance, for the class teacher and support staff concerned.

-- Particular support is given to newly qualified teachers and other new members of staff.
-Should a pupil with a specific low incidence need be admitted to the school, then the SENDCo will pursue relevant training, in the first instance, for the class teacher and support staff concerned. - Our SENDCo attends regular 'Inclusion Leader Team Meetings' where all SENDCos and SEN Support staff in the Trust meet together to support each other in their work in school, affording an opportunity to discuss special educational needs issues with colleagues in other schools and disseminate information regarding current practice to colleagues in our school. - At the close of each school year teachers hold meetings with the class's next teacher to discuss SEND information in preparation for the following year. - The SENDCo contributes to Senior Leadership Team meetings which means that inclusion is high profile within De Lacy Primary School. - Our SENDCo organises training on a needs basis and also staff may request specific training.
+- Our SENDCo attends regular 'Inclusion Leader Team Meetings' where all SENDCos and SEN Support staff in the Trust meet together to support each other in their work in school, affording an opportunity to discuss special educational needs issues with colleagues in other schools and disseminate information regarding current practice to colleagues in our school. - At the close of each school year teachers hold meetings with the class's next teacher to discuss SEND information in preparation for the following year. - The SENDCo contributes to Senior Leadership Team meetings which means that inclusion is high profile within De Lacy Primary School. - Our SENDCo organises training on a needs basis and also staff may request specific training.